Old Man Cactus Cephalocereus senilis

 -

-Old Man Cactus is a popular houseplant, grown for its woolly appearance.
-It prefers a fertile, well-drained soil mix and bright sunlight, which encourages growth of the hair.
-Water the plants well and allow them to dry before watering again.
+It prefers a fertile, well-drained soil mix and bright sunlight which encourages the growth of the hair.
+Water the plants well and allow them to dry out before rewatering.
+Using an unglazed pot for your indoor planting will allow the excess moisture to evaporate.
 During the growing season, fertilize it monthly with a balanced fertilizer.
-If kept well fed and watered throughout the warmest months, and acclimated to full sun, it can produce 7 inches of growth every year.
-If grown outside, place it in full sun; if inside provide bright light and some direct sun.
-During the winter, withhold water and fertilizer.
+If kept well-fed and watered throughout the warmest months, and acclimated to full sun, it can produce 7 inches of growth every year.
+If grown outside, place it in the full sun.
+If grown indoors, provide bright light and some direct sun.
+During the winter water and fertilizer should be withheld.
+This plant is hardy in USDA Plant Hardiness Zones 9 to 11.
+The plant will need frost and freeze protection.

 - See this plant in the following landscape: